ARLINGTON GALLERY LONDON

 1923 - 1941

 The Arlington Gallery was owned and managed by Lucy Winifred Macdonald (1872-4 January 1951) and opened in 1923 at 22 Old Bond Street in London's West End.
-Lucy Winifred Macdonald, née Cary, originally a music teacher, she married at Hammersmith on 27 Oct 1898, Scottish watercolourist William Alister Macdonald (1861-1956), who in 1923 went to live in New Zealand.
-Lucy was a member and from 1918, secretary of Royal Society of Miniature Painters and in 1921 an artist living on her own account with her uncle at 6 Penywern Road, Earl's Court and had her studio at Studio, 283 Fulham Road, S.W.
+Lucy Winifred Macdonald, née Cary, was originally a music teacher, she married at Hammersmith on 27 Oct 1898, Scottish watercolourist William Alister Macdonald (1861-1956), who in 1923 went to live in New Zealand.
+Lucy was a member and from 1918, secretary of Royal Society of Miniature Painters Sculptors and Gravers and in 1921 an artist living on her own account with her uncle at 6 Penywern Road, Earl's Court and had her studio at Studio, 283 Fulham Road, S.W.
 10. The gallery specialised in lesser-known artists who found difficulty in getting shows at the bigger galleries.
-Regular exhibitors included the Royal Society of Miniature Painters who showed most years from the mid-1920s until the Gallery's closure.
+Regular exhibitors included the Royal Society of Miniature Painters Sculptors and Gravers who showed most years from the mid-1920s until the Gallery's closure.
 They also exhibited artists associated with textiles, glass, jewellery, tapestry and metalwork.
 The gallery closed in 1941 following bomb damage during the Second World War.
+Suffolk artists who works were exhibited at the Arlington Gallery include Harry Fidler, John Kenneth Green, Margaret E Marshall and Owen Blair Reynolds.